littlelerroyy/BattleshipAPI/README.md

 It takes 2 GET variables PosX & PosY.
 Both are integers.

+Status 400 if:

-If you get a status 400 if you place the ship outside of bounds or if you place the ship on top of another ship.
-Look for the 'error' key in the body return for the error message.
+*You place the ship outside of bounds

+*you place the ship on top of another ship.
+Look for the 'errors' key for an array of error messages.

 Status code of 200 if all good!